OohBleh/OohBleh.github.io/_posts/2022-2-28-losing-seed.md

 3. The first $$3$$ combats rewards before Lagavulin are:
    - {Prepared, Dodge and Roll, Escape Plan}, gold, and no potion.
    - {Escape Plan, Outmaneuver, Prepared}, gold, and no potion.
-   - {Prepared, Dodge and Roll, Footwork}, gold, and no potion.
+   - {Prepared, Dodge and Roll, Footwork}, gold, and a Block Potion.
 4. Each path to floor $$6$$ encounters either $$2$$ combats and $$3$$ ?-nodes, or $$3$$ combats and $$2$$ ?-nodes.
 5. The only map node on floor $$6$$ is an elite combat aganist Lagavulin with $$144$$ HP.